hashicorp/consul/website/source/docs/agent/basics.html.markdown

 notify the cluster that the node has _failed_.

-It is especially important that a server node be allowed to gracefully leave, so that there will be a minimal impact on availablity as the server leaves the consensus quorum.
+It is especially important that a server node be allowed to gracefully leave, so that there will be a minimal impact on availability as the server leaves the consensus quorum.

 For client agents, the difference between a node _failing_ and a node _leaving_